korka1980/ai_assistant_script/README.md

 # AI-assistant script
-Simple script to interact with ai-assistant by global hot-key.
+Simple script for linux to interact with ai-assistant by global hot-key.

 ## Getting Started

 1. Copy the files to any folder.
 2. Edit the .config file and add your OpenAI or DeepSeek token.
 You can also change the model if you wish.
 3. Set a global hotkey to launch the script file.
+In Ubuntu, you do this through Settings -> Keyboard -> View and Customize hotkeys -> Custom hotkeys.

 ## How to Use